Immediate Public Use of Former Caltrans Office Complex - Old Town San Diego SHP

 • Demolish the buildings totaling approximately 116,000 square feet and

 associated site improvements.
-This effort includes footing, foundations and
+This effort could include footings, foundations,

 • Construct immediate public use (IPU) facilities to allow public use and access to

 the site.
 Visitor serving elements in this project include parking, landscaping, interpretive components, and

 The project is adjacent to the Old Town San Diego National Register of Historic Places District within OTSDSHP.
-Due to the cultural sensitivity of the site, the project includes necessary archeological
+Due to the cultural sensitivity of the site, the project shall include archeological

-investigations to identify and minimize and mitigate any impacts to existing subsurface
+investigations to identify and mitigate any impacts to existing subsurface

 cultural resources.
 This will allow for enhanced resource preservation and interpretation